pSpaces/goSpace/README.md

 ## Space API Specification
 The specification for the pSpace Space API can be found [here](https://github.com/pspaces/Programming-with-Spaces/blob/master/guide.md).

+## Limitations
+There are currently some limitations to the implementation:
+ - Only TCP over IPv4 is supported.
+ - Gates and space repositories are not supported yet.
+ - Multiplexing of multiple spaces over a single gate is not supported yet.

 ## Examples
 Examples and cases for goSpace can be found [here](https://github.com/pspaces/gospace-examples).